What is a Master Gardener Volunteer?

 The Santa Rosa County Master Gardener Program began in 1987.
 Beth Phelps was the Santa Rosa County Extension Agent.
 In 1989, Daniel Mullins became the Horticultural Agent.

 From 1987 to 1993 Master Gardener training classes were taught in Escambia County as a joint effort between the two counties.
 In 1994, Dan Mullins held the first Santa Rosa County MG class in Milton.
 From 2004 to 2012, Theresa Friday was the Environmental Horticulture Agent and Master Gardener Coordinator.
-Since January 2013, Mary Salinas has served as the Residential Horticulture Agent and Master Gardener Coordinator.
+From January 2013 to January 2022, Mary Salinas has served as the Residential Horticulture Agent and Master Gardener Coordinator.
+Currently, Joshua Criss is filling the role of Residential Horticulture Agent and Master Gardener Coordinator for Santa Rosa County.

 In 1994 the first bylaws were written and adopted and the first officers were elected.
-In 1995 the “Earthworm” newsletter was developed by Barbara Robinson and has become an established form of communication of information to its members.
+In 1995 the “Earthworm” newsletter was developed by Barbara Robinson which has subsequently been renamed the "Garden Connection" and is published monthly for the public.

 Projects